Dental Health is a Priority. Learn Why Dental Cleaning is Important to keep their whites and gums healthy.

 All the above are signs of periodontal disease.

 How to prevent periodontal disease in dogs.

 - Periodontal disease can be prevented by daily brushing your dog’s teeth.

-- There are many products in the market that help with dog dental health.
+- There are many products in the market that help with dog keeping their teeth clean.

 - Consider using an enzymatic toothpaste that has tartar control.
 Complement the cleaning with a dental spray to reduce the plaque and bacteria.

-- Coconut oil is a natural way to clean dogs’ teeth too but be careful on the amount used as adding additional fat to the dog’s diet isn’t a healthy choice.
+- Coconut oil is a natural way to clean dogs’ teeth, too but be careful about the amount used as adding additional fat to the dog’s diet isn’t a healthy choice.

 - Buy dental treats, such as natural dental sticks and bones.
-Nowadays we can find so many options in the pet stores.
+Nowadays, we can find so many options in pet stores.

 - Feed quality dry food too, not only soft meals as those lead to more build-up and tartar too.